-Welcome to Catalina 22 University where Catalina 22 owners may quickly learn more about the Catalina 22 and the Catalina 22 National Sailing Association.
+Welcome to Catalina 22 University where you may learn more about the Catalina 22 and the Catalina 22 National Sailing Association.

 An All-Around Champion (1970s to Late 1990s)